FedericoBustaffa/obsidian/notes/machine_learning/support_vector_machine.md

 $$y_p \cdot (w^\top x_p + b) \geq 1$$

 for each pattern in the training set.
+But the objective function is quadratic and convex in $w$ and the constraints are linear in $w$; solving this problem scales with the size of the input space.

+So typically, when working with SVMs, we are intrested in solving the **dual form**, that in this case is defined with the Lagriangian multipliers.

 ## References